Record Verdicts in Talc Cases

 In July 2024, the World Health Organization’s International Agency for Research on Cancer (IARC) classified talc as “probably carcinogenic to humans” (Group 2A).
 Asbestos-contaminated talc is classified as Group 1 (carcinogenic to humans).

 Talc and asbestos form in the same geological deposits, and mining contamination can occur.
-A 2023 study found that 73.5% of mesothelioma patients with talc exposure had it as their only known asbestos source.
+A 2023 study found that 73.5% of people with mesothelioma with talc exposure had it as their only known asbestos source.
 Average use was 40.8 years with a 52.4-year latency period.

 Preserve medical records and diagnosis documents, product purchase history or records, any remaining product containers, and testimony from family members about product use.
 This documentation strengthens your case and helps establish your exposure history.